MattGson/Gybson/README.md

  - `Caches` the result so it does not need to be refetched elsewhere in a request.
  - Returns a `typed` result with an auto-gen type `usersRow` that can be used elsewhere in the app.

-All of this is taken care of so developers can focus their effort elsewhere.
+All of this is taken care of so you can focus your effort on your app, not your database.

 ---